manurueda/Genesis/README.md

 - 🎨 **Branding Agent**: Cultivates the project's public image and outreach strategies.

 ### Coding Agents
+- 🔄 Coordinator Agent: Coordinates all other agents and oversees the entire automated workflow.
+- 🏛️ Architecture Agent: Guides the structural design and architectural patterns of the codebase.
+- ✂️ Mitosis Agent: Ensures the codebase adheres to the Single Responsibility Principle by refactoring when necessary.
-- 🤖 **Parser Agent**: Reviews the codebase for SRP compliance, suggesting improvements where necessary.
+- 🤖 Parser Agent: Analyzes the codebase for SRP compliance and suggests improvements.
+- 🔗 Integration Agent: Manages dependencies and respects DI principles for module integration.
-- 🧪 **Testing Agent**: Creates and runs tests to ensure code quality and functionality.
+- 🧪 Testing Agent: Generates and runs tests to maintain high code quality and functionality.
-- 🔗 **Integration Agent**: Handles module dependencies and integration, respecting DI principles.
-- 🚀 **Deployment Agent**: Manages the deployment process through CI/CD pipelines.
+- 🚀 Deployment Agent: Automates and manages the deployment process through CI/CD pipelines.
+- 📝 Documentation Agent: Automatically generates and updates documentation based on the codebase and changes made.
+- 📚 Versioning Agent: Handles commits, merges, and other version control operations, maintaining a history of changes and facilitating rollbacks if needed.
-- 🖥️ **Interface Agent**: Links the toolchain to various IDEs for a unified coding experience.
+- 🖥️ Interface Agent: Integrates the automation toolchain with various IDEs, ensuring a seamless developer experience.
-- 🧠 **Brain Agent**: Connects with LLMs to provide advanced code intelligence.
+- 🧠 Brain Agent: Interfaces with local or remote LLMs like langchain for enhanced code intelligence.
-- 🔄 **Coordinator Agent**: Harmonizes the operations of all agents for optimal workflow.
-- 🏛️ **Architecture Agent**: Oversees the overall structure of the codebase, guiding design patterns.
-- ✂️ **SRP Agent**: Splits and refactors the codebase to enforce SRP.

 ## 🔄 Operating Logic and Feedback Loops
 Each agent incorporates a feedback mechanism to learn from its operations and outcomes, constantly improving its processes and interactions with other agents.